ColoradoChristianUniversity/CIS-230-SP24/Week 1 Ethics, Micah Bissell/Week05.md

 ## Possible Responses

-<b>Response 1: Accept the Code and Give Partial Credit, Warn Student Moving Forward</b>
+### <b>Response 1: Accept the Code and Give Partial Credit, Warn Student Moving Forward</b>

 #### Pros-
+Offers student the chance to learn without inflicting too harsh a punishment, gives warning signs early, sets clear expectations moving forward

 #### Cons-
+Probably lets student off too easily, doesn't necessarily disincentivize plagiarism enough, gives partial credit for work that wasn't done by the student

 #### Dialog-
+You: "Hey [Student], I noticed while grading your assignment this weekend that it was copied from an online tutorial."

+Student: "Yes it was, I'm sorry for doing that.
+What happens now?"

+You: "I'll accept the code this time and give you 25% credit, but make sure it doesn't happen again moving forward or else I won't be able to give any points."

+Student: "Thank you, it won't happen again."

 #### Biblical Reference-
+"Bear with each other and forgive one another if any of you has a grievance against someone.
+Forgive as the Lord forgave you." -Colossians 3:13 (NIV)

 #### First Principle-
+Someone could reasonably choose this action if he/she valued forgiveness above justice.
+Giving the student a firm warning along with a grade that provides some punishment without causing a ton of damage reflects a desire to see the student grow in an encouraging environment but also sets a clear boundary for the student to adhere to moving forward.

-<b>Response 2: Reject the Code but Offer Second Chance</b>
+### <b>Response 2: Reject the Code but Offer Second Chance</b>

 #### Pros-